Taank Kingdom

-Taank Kingdom (also known as Takka or Taki) was a kingdom based in the Punjab from 6th to 10th century CE.
-The kingdom was located south of Kashmir and north of Sindh, extending from the Indus in the west to the Beas river in the east.
+Taank Kingdom (also known as Takka, Taki, Tseh-kia, Takkadeśa, Takeshar and other variants) was a kingdom based in Punjab from 7th to 10th centuries CE.
+It was located south of Kashmir and north of Sindh, extending from the Indus in the west to the Beas in the east.
 Its capital was the city of Sagala (modern day Sialkot).

 History

 Takka kingdom was called as Tseh-kia or Zhejia (磔迦) by the Chinese pilgrim Xuanzang, who visited it in 629–645 CE.
 According to him, the kingdom stretched from river Beas in its east to the Indus in the west, and the states of Mülasthanapura (Multan) and Bofadou or Parvata (near modern Sialkot) were its vassals.
+According to Hermann Goetz, the Gurjara Takkadeśa was a "buffer vassal state" of the Pratihara dynasty and Gurjara princes of Takkadeśa used titles of Turkic origin, for example, Ālakhāna, originating from Il-Khān.
+He further considers Gujars as descendants of Gurjaras.

 Xuanzang further noted that it produced abundant quantities of non-sticky rice and wheat, also gold, brass, iron and other metals.
 Despite having an illustrious Buddhist heritage as evident from three colossal stupas, Buddhism had declined in the region, and later collapsed after the Alchon Hun persecution, resulting in it being sparsely practised in only about ten monasteries.
 On the contrary, Brahminical Hinduism rose as the primary religion in the region and there were several hundreds of Hindu Deva shrines.

 Hyecho, a Korean Buddhist monk from Silla, also visited the kingdom in the early 8th century.
 He recorded its name as Takshar or Zhashe (吒社), and located it to the west of Jālandhara.
 However he found many Buddhist monasteries, with king and commoners alike believing in the three jewels.

 The earliest Muslim source to mention the kingdom is Akhbār al-Ṣīn wa’l-Hind, written in 851–52, and traditionally attributed to a merchant named Sulaiman.
 He calls the kingdom al-Ṭāqā.
 According to his account the ruler of the kingdom lived peacefully with its neighbours and was in good terms with the Arabs and the Rashtrakuta Empire of Deccan.
 He described the women of the kingdom as most beautiful of all Hind.
 Several scholars have identified Takka kingdom with the kingdom of al-Usaifan, located between Kashmir, Multan and Kabul.
-Its king is reported by al-Biladhuri to have converted to Islam during the reign of Caliph al-Mu'tasim.
+Its king is reported by al-Biladhuri to have converted to Islam during the reign of caliph al-Mu'tasim.

 In 915, the Arab historian al-Masudi mentions it as at-Tákin, referring to the hills of the Punjab.
 In Hudud al-Alam, an anonymous geographical treatise written in 982, the kingdom is called Tāqi and is described as "a country with populous towns".
 In the Rajatarangini of Kalhana (12th century CE), the kingdom is called Takka-désa while al-Biruni in his Kitab al-Hind calls it Tākēshar, located in the vicinity of Kashmir.
-The Chach Nama (history of Sindh) mentions it as Tak.
+The Chachnama (history of Sindh) mentions it as Tak.
 The Lawik dynasty of Ghazni is also believed to have belonged to the Takka people.